PHANTOM-Platform/PHANTOM-FPGA-Linux/README.md

 Note that many of these commands require that the Xilinx tools are in your `$PATH` so ensure that they are correctly installed.

-### Quick Start
+## Quick Start

-If you are using the ZC706 and so are happy to use the prebuilt kernel, you can simply do the following:
+If you are using the ZC706 and so are happy to use the pre-built kernel, you can simply do the following:

 	sudo apt-get install multistrap dpkg-dev qemu-user-static
 	./make.sh rootfs